tomkoevoets/sound-react-project/README.md

 ## ⚙️ **How It Works**

+1. **download the application**: You can fork the repo and run it on VsCode with the go live option.

-1. **Interaction Prompt**: Users must press the screen to enable audio permissions.
+2. **Interaction Prompt**: Users must press the screen to enable audio permissions.
-2. **Sound Detection**:
+3. **Sound Detection**:
    - **Clapping** triggers the start of animations.
    - **Whistling** adjusts the animation speed dynamically.
-3. **Visual Effects**: The animations feature custom particles and overlays for a mesmerizing display.
+4. **Visual Effects**: The animations feature custom particles and overlays for a mesmerizing display.